Skip to main content

 Will Flow On make me feel drugged or numb?

-What if I have severe social anxiety disorder?
+What if I have severe social anxiety?

 Social anxiety isn't a character flaw.
 It's your brain trying to protect you from perceived threats—it's just overreacting.
-The problem isn't that you're broken; it's that your stress response is calibrated too high.
+The problem isn't that you're broken; it's that your stress response is calibrated high.

 Shop Flow On →